NelsonDaniel/AudioHUD-Prototype/README.md

 # AudioHUD
 AudioHUD is a Heads-Up Display (HUD) designed for the DHH community.
 AudioHUD enhances situational awareness in virtual and real-world environments by providing visual substitutes to sound cues.

-This repository contains the source code used for the Prototype Phase of the at the Nittany Ai Challlenge.
+This repository contains the source code used for the Prototype Phase of the Nittany Ai Challlenge.

 ## Acknowledgements